thingsboard/thingsboard.github.io/docs/samples/arduino/temperature.md

  - password: tenant

 Go to **"Devices"** section and locate **"Arduino UNO Demo Device"**, open device details and switch to **"Latest telemetry"** tab.
-If all is configured correctly you should be able to see *"temperature"* and *"humidity"* attributes and theirs latest values in the table.
+If all is configured correctly you should be able to see latest values of *"temperature"* and *"humidity"* in the table.

 ![image](/images/samples/arduino/temperature/attributes.png)